Central Gauteng Athletics held the annual Athletes Workshop on the 31st August 2019 at Sports House in Johannesburg Stadium.

 The purpose of the annual Athletes workshop is to share information that affects athletes on and off the field of athletics.
 The topics for this year amongst others was how athletes can grow as a brand and the positive use of social media to develop a brand name.
 We have always included the education around the Anti-Doping and the use of banned substances in athletics.

-“The purpose of competition is to win fairly and the rules ensure fairness of competitive opportunities between all athletes”, said Kenny Makola the CGA and ASA Technical Officials committee member in his conclusion.
+“The purpose of event is to win fairly and the rules ensure fairness of competitive opportunities between all athletes”, said Kenny Makola the CGA and ASA Technical Officials committee member in his conclusion.

 SAIDS presentation dealt with how athletes can resist corrupting pressures, rejecting drugs, and other banned performance-enhancing substances.
 Each athlete must take responsibility for all the intakes into his or her body.
 SAIDS education officer Size Vardhan also shared some of his experiences that athletes must their best to abstain from the use of tobacco products and alcoholic beverages especially in public.